Updated August 12, 2021

 2. Get tested.

-- All close contacts with symptoms should get tested, whether they are fully vaccinated or not.
+- All close contacts with or without symptoms should get tested, whether they are fully vaccinated or not.

 - You can get a test through your doctor or a community test site.
 Call 211 for more information.
 It’s best if you wait at least 4 days after you were exposed before taking a test.
 The test may not work if you get tested too soon.